juju/docs/src/en/charms-exposing.md

 As you can see here, the `exposed:` status is listed as true, and the service is running and available to users.

-__Note:__ Exposing the service does not change any DNS or other settings which may be neccessary to get your service running as you expect.
+!!__Note:__ Exposing the service does not change any DNS or other settings which may be neccessary to get your service running as you expect.

 # Unexposing a service